2ndquadrant-it/puppet-barman/README.md

                            `${::ipaddress}/32`.
 * **host_group** -  Tag used to collect and export resources during autoconfiguration.
 Defaults to `global`.
+* **manage_package_repo** - Configure PGDG repository.
+It is implemented
+                            internally by declaring the `postgresql::globals`
+                            class.
+If you need to customize the `postgresql::globals` class declaration, keep the
+                            `manage_package_repo` parameter disabled in `barman`
+                            module and enable it directly in
+                            `postgresql::globals` class.

 See the file **init.pp** for more details.